You are asked to come into a meeting and you know it is regarding the upcoming layoff.

 Finally you determine that your fate is sealed and you slowly drift toward your final moments.

-What about the dreams?
+What about your dreams?

-What will become of the plans?
+What will become of your plans?

 We all find ourselves in the grips of a giant constrictor at some point in our life.